celll-0/MV-budgetManager/README.md

 The source directory has two subdirectories:
 - `main/` - containing the java application code and logic
 - `test/` - contains automated test that can be run as part of a build process, at runtime and whenever else they are needed.

+### Upcoming features:

+- transaction reports organised by date and time into upcoming transaction and outstanding transactions.